hepsycode/AIDOaRt-Hackathon-TOSEM/README.md

 - Developed solutions and prototypes
 - Evaluation metrics and feedback
 - Reporting tools and data analysis spreadsheet
-- Final results from the AIDOM@rket DEMO competition

 These materials showcase the methodology used to structure and assess hackathons as collaborative tools within large-scale research projects.